ndujaLabs/open-sea-flyer/README.md

 ## Prerequisites

-This script can easily be deployed to Heroku and run on a job schedule, so you'll need a free Heroku account from https://heroku.com.
-The script can be run locally or from any server that offers a NodeJS runtime.

-You'll also need a Discord bot who has the ability to post in a channel in your Discord server.
+You'll need a Discord bot who has the ability to post in a channel in your Discord server.

 First, you need a Discord server where you have permission to add a Bot.
 It's free and easy to create your own Discord server.